rtyle/ping4pow/README.md

 * [CoreS3-SE](https://docs.m5stack.com/en/core/M5CoreS3%20SE)
 * [Base LAN PoE v1.2](https://docs.m5stack.com/en/base/lan_poe_v12)

 To support both the core display and the ethernet LAN at the same time, a custom M5-Bus adapter must be used to resolve GPIO pin conflicts.
-This might be done using an M5Bus wire-bodged Module Proto.
+This might be done using an M5Bus bodge-wired Module Proto.
 Alternately, the PCB of the Module Proto might be swapped out with one that has the bodge baked in (see [adapter](kicad/projects/adapter)).

 * [Module Proto](https://docs.m5stack.com/en/module/proto)